libp2p/docs/content/concepts/hole-punching.md

 - can dial other public nodes;
 - cannot dial non-public nodes.

-### How can a node dial a non-public node?
+### How can a node become dialable despite being behind a firewall and/or NAT?

 Here are a few methods that nodes can use to dial a non-public node:

-- UPnP (Universal Plug and Play): A protocol that enables nodes to discover and connect by automatically opening ports into a firewall.
+- UPnP (Universal Plug and Play): A protocol spoken between routers and computers inside the network.
+It allows the computer to request that certain ports be opened and forward to that computer.
-- Port forwarding: Manually configuring a port forward on a router.
+- Port forwarding: Manually configuring a port forwarding on a router.
 - Traversal Using Relay NAT (TURN): A protocol that can traverse a NAT, allowing a client to obtain IP addresses and ports from relaying.